HomeSpecialties › Otolaryngology (ENT)

 How overseas-trained otolaryngology (ent) doctors get recognised

 Overseas-trained ENT surgeons are assessed by RACS as a Specialist International Medical Graduate (SIMG) for comparability to an Australian-trained otolaryngologist, within the Medical Board's specialist pathway.
-Substantially comparable applicants complete up to 12 months of supervised clinical assessment (and may have the Fellowship Examination waived); partially comparable applicants complete up to 24 months of supervised practice and must pass the Fellowship Examination (earliest after a minimum of nine months); not-comparable applicants aren't offered a supervised-practice pathway and are directed toward further training.
+Substantially comparable applicants do up to 12 months of supervised clinical assessment (Fellowship Examination may be waived); partially comparable applicants do up to 24 months of supervised practice and must pass the Fellowship Examination (earliest after nine months); not-comparable applicants are directed toward further training.

 See the RACS — SIMG specialist assessment and our IMG internship guide.